Contributor Guide

 • Fill in the required template

-• Be sure that your pull request contains tests that cover the changed or added code.
+• Make sure that your pull request contains tests that cover the changed or added code.

 • If your changes warrant a documentation change, the pull request must also update the documentation.